T-AbdelAlim/CraniumPy/README.md

 There is no automatic landmark detection; landmarks are always picked manually.

+For cranial analysis, a checkbox unlocks a 4th, optional landmark (e.g. subnasale).
+It takes over the registration/clip/display frame for the mesh you see and save, while the actual measurements and the saved 2D figure always stay anchored on nasion.

 ### Registration
 Rigid, landmark-triangle alignment only.
 A non-rigid mode exists in the codebase but is not exposed in the UI.

+"Center-of-mass correction" nudges the head forward/back to compensate for imprecise landmark clicking.
+It only ever moves the head along its depth axis - never sideways or vertically - and, when the optional 4th landmark is used, the same correction is always derived from the nasion plane so both the nasion measurements and the displayed mesh stay consistent with each other.

 ### Comparing against a template
 After analysis, "Show template overlay" displays a semi-transparent reference template over the clipped result, with axes and center-of-gravity markers for both meshes.

 The "Compare against" dropdown selects a shipped template or a custom file.
+Shipped templates: a clipped cranium reference (with and without center-of-mass correction), the subnasale-landmark full-head variant, and a face reference (standard and subnasale variant).
 In the desktop app, custom template paths are remembered per target (cranial/facial).
 In the web app, they are not.

 ### Clipping
 Choose **cranial**, **facial**, or **manual** clipping.
 The clip boundary is left open, not capped - repair runs before clipping, so exported meshes may appear open at the cut.